 Taxation is a complex issue and we strongly recommend that you seek professional advice.

 If you receive a UK benefit and are going abroad, even for just a short time, you should notify the office that pays your benefit before you go.
 In fact any change in your circumstances, such as moving in with a partner, starting work, or even moving house, should be reported immediately to the relevant authority paying your benefit or pension.

 Spending time out of the UK, whether for a holiday or to live, doesn’t necessarily mean that your benefits will be affected.
 But failing to notify your local benefit office of time spent abroad is considered an offence and could lead to prosecution, imprisonment and even the confiscation of your home and possessions.

 You may still be able to claim some benefits if you travel or move abroad, or are already living abroad, and what you’re entitled to depends on where you are going and how long for.

-For further information on what benefits you can and cannot claim if you live in Spain see the information on benefits if you are abroad.
+For further information on what benefits you can and cannot claim if you live in Bulgaria see the information on benefits if you are abroad.